gschup/bevy_ggrs/README.md

 - loading the gamestate applies the snapshot by overwriting, creating and deleting entities tagged with a `bevy_ggrs::Rollback` component and updating the registered components values.

 Since bevy_ggrs operates with a separate schedule, compatibility with other plugins might be complicated to achieve out of the box, as all gamestate-relevant systems needs to somehow end up inside the internal GGRS schedule to be updated together the rest of the game systems.

+⚠️Disclaimer⚠️: This plugin currently depends on the latest bevy developments in the GitHub repository and is thus incompatible with bevy releases on crates.io.
+Once bevy 0.6 releases, I will also make a stable release!

 ## Development Status